Debit and Credit

 Debit and Credit (Soll und Haben, 1855) is a novel in six volumes by Gustav Freytag.
 It was one of the most popular and widely read German novels of the 19th century.

 The novel has been described as a “colonial novel”, an example of the broader trend of German nationalist Ostmarkenliteratur ("Eastern March literataure", a name of the area in terms of its geographic relation to the 'centre', suggesting medieval phenomena such as the Saxon Eastern March) concerning Prussian and German-ruled Greater Poland region, related to popular German colonial narratives.
 'Reinventing Poland as German colonial territory' according to Kristin Kopp.
 It develops the idea of "Polnische Wirtschaft" as inferior to putative German industriousness.

 The novel concerns a Polish uprising against German colonization in 'Prussian Poland', where German settlers displaced the Polish inhabitants.
 Freytag unequivocally endorses it, espousing ardent Anti-Polish sentiment and views German racial superiority, stating that "there is an old warfare between [Germans] and the Slavonic tribes; and [Germans] feel with pride that culture, industry, and credit are [their] side.
 Whatever the Polish proprietors around [them] may now be—and there are many rich and intelligent men among them—every dollar that [these proprietors] can spend, they have made, directly or indirectly, by German intelligence.
 Their wild flocks are improved by [German] breeds; [who] erect the machinery that fills their spirit-casks."

 It has been Zeitroman, literally 'novel of the times' or "social novel".

-It represents are the mercantile or bourgeois class, the nobility, and the Jews:
+It represents the mercantile or bourgeois class, the nobility, and the Jews: